la2050/challenge/_2020/create/community-vitalization-council.md

   every direct job created, it will generate 2.5 indirect jobs.
 This project will create a group of successful entrepreneurs who can branch out into other business opportunities and inspire others in the Central American community.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  Loyola Marymount University – The Center for International Business Education (CIBE) has received a $1 million grant from the US Dept. of Education.
+The LMU faculty will provide technical expertise, including its Personal Initiative business training program and resources from the College of Business Administration’s Kiesner Center for Entrepreneurship .
+It will also serve as a resource for recruiting interns.

+  USC –The Blackstone LaunchPad at USC will serve as a portal to the University for technical expertise and for interns.
+For example, the LaunchPad can connect participants needing expertise with blockchain applications to expert faculty in the Viterbi School of Engineering.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings